magicspon/spon.io/content/home.md

 CMS: Craft CMS, Expression Engine, Netlify CMS, Wordpress
 ---

 I'm Dave.
 I'm a freelance frontend web developer based in Bristol, UK.
-With over 8 years of experience in building for the web, I help agencies and SMB's build beautiful websites and apps.
+With over 8 years of experience in building for the web, I help agencies and SMBs build beautiful websites and apps.